-After getting inside the resort, we were astonished by the way its infinity pool blended with the sea and how its pond shape was smooth to the eye.
-Their choice of sand colored rough tiles in the pool was a brilliant way of emulating a sandy beach which made everything look natural and more enticing to swimmers.
-We were later called to get a boat ride to the Malipano Island which is a smaller island nearby.
+After getting into the resort, we were astonished by the way its infinity pool blended with the sea and how its pond shape was smooth to the eye.
+Their choice of sand-colored rough tiles in the pool was a brilliant way of emulating a sandy beach which made everything look natural and more enticing to swimmers.
+We were later called to get a boat ride to Malipano Island which is a smaller island nearby.

-After resting awhile in the hammocks while enjoying the view of the sea in the Malipano Island, we noticed again that we were the only one left in the island.
+After resting for a while in the hammocks while enjoying the view of the sea in Malipano Island, we noticed again that we were the only one left on the island.
 We rushed back to the other end again to catch our ferry but it’s not there anymore.
-The security personnel directed us to a docking area to wait for a speed boat.
+The security personnel directed us to a docking area to wait for a speedboat.
 It was our first time to ride one and it felt very luxurious.
 We were very happy to find out that it’s already covered by our day-tour fee and all we spent is the tip to the driver who was very proactive in taking our pictures while heading back to the Samal Island resort.
 The pictures he took are awesome!

-Lunch time finally came and it was grand.
-The buffet lunch had a great variety of dishes that was beyond some of the buffet restaurants we’ve been before.
+Lunchtime finally came and it was grand.
+The buffet lunch had a great variety of dishes that was beyond some of the buffet restaurants we’ve been to before.
 The food tasted great that I overstuffed myself to the point of my tummy getting hurt.
-I had no choice but to keep on standing up and walking around so all the food will quickly go down.
+I had no choice but to keep on standing up and walking around.
+This would help all the food to quickly go down.
 We checked out its two souvenir shops.
-The first souvenir shop even has a lady dressed in T’boli clothes and was weaving a cloth.
+The first souvenir shop even has a lady dressed in T’boli clothes and was weaving cloth.